Mapping classes are almost determined by their finite quotient actions: Review on fixed point theory

 \section{Review on fixed point theory}

-In this section, we review fixed point theory and their interpretation in terms of mapping tori.
+In this section, we review fixed point theory and its interpretation in terms of mapping tori.
+Both the terminology and the perspective of this section follow Jiang's expository book \cite{Jiang_book}.
 Example \ref{example_index} contains the case of our primary interest.
 We introduce a version of twisted periodic Lefschetz numbers, which is slightly more general than usually considered (Definition \ref{L_m_chi_def}).